numpy/numpy/doc/source/reference/arrays.datetime.rst

 The generic units of `timedelta64` are deprecated since NumPy 2.5 and will raise an error in the future.
-This section provides guidance on how to update code that uses generic units of `timedelta64` to avoid future errors.
+This section provides guidance on how to update code that uses generic units of `timedelta64` and `datetime64` to avoid future errors.

 The straight forward way is to replace the generic unit with a specific time unit such as 'D' (day), 'h' (hour), 'm' (minute), 's' (second), etc. The choice of the specific time unit will depend on the context of your code and the level of precision you require.